 That might not help someone working to tight timescales, but it demonstrates a high level of commitment to getting things right within the vagaries of human communication.

-If being accurate is important to you we’d use the manual service, since in our tests the AI transcription was overly optimistic about its accuracy.
+If being super accurate is important to you we’d use the manual service, since in our tests the AI transcription has its limitations.

 Depending on the recording, irrespective of its clarity, results may vary.

 One of the aspects of Scribie that’s different from many vendors is that those with English grammar and typing skills can sign up to transcribe with them and make some money.

 The payment rates range from $5 to $25 per audio hour.
 And, depending on where you live in the world, the lower remuneration would be considered below the minimum wage, and the upper amount hardly a king’s ransom.